 At times SCEE personnel will be working in areas with simultaneous work activities occurring.
-For example, shut down operations with other contractors or carrying out installation activities where normal construction works are underway.
+For example, operations with other contractors or carrying out installation activities where normal construction works are underway.
 To assist in the management of simultaneous work activities in such a way as to eliminate or minimise the risk of fatalities, injuries or events, the following should be discussed and implemented where practicable:

-- Coordination meetings with relevant contractors to discuss work schedules - Synergy may be advised of proposed work activities at weekly progress meetings - Field supervision (SCEE and other contractor) may have interface meetings on the work site to delineate work areas and coordinate movement - Traffic Management Plans, crane activity, safety notices and bulletins regarding planned activities are communicated during prestart and toolbox meetings - Permit and area access restrictions may be designated - Use of radio communication on designated channels, along with call up boards at work areas - Barricades, flagging and bunting can be set up and information tags used to communicate work and access details
+- All persons on the BESS pad or in construction areas shall have access to a UHF radio tuned to channel 37. - Coordination meetings with relevant contractors to discuss work schedules - Synergy may be advised of proposed work activities at weekly progress meetings - Field supervision (SCEE and other contractor) may have interface meetings on the work site to delineate work areas and coordinate movement - Traffic Management Plans, crane activity, safety notices and bulletins regarding planned activities are communicated during prestart and toolbox meetings - Permit and area access restrictions may be designated - Use of radio communication on designated channels, along with call up boards at work areas - Barricades, flagging and bunting can be set up and information tags used to communicate work and access details